airbytehq/airbyte/docs/integrations/sources/linkedin-pages.md

 ## Sync overview

 The LinkedIn Pages source only supports Full Refresh for now.
-Incremental Sync coming soon.
+Incremental Sync will be coming soon.

 This Source Connector is based on a [Airbyte CDK](https://docs.airbyte.io/connector-development/cdk-python).
 Airbyte uses [LinkedIn Marketing Developer Platform - API](https://docs.microsoft.com/en-us/linkedin/marketing/integrations/marketing-integrations-overview) to fetch data from LinkedIn Pages.